-This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, which are subject to the "safe harbor" created by those sections.
+This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1934 and Section 21E of the Securities Exchange Act of 1934, which are subject to the "safe harbor" created by those sections.
 Forward-looking statements are based on our management's beliefs and assumptions and on information currently available to our management.
 All statements other than statements of historical facts are "forward-looking statements" for purposes of these provisions.
 In some cases you can identify forward-looking statements by terms such as "may," "will," "should," "could," "would," "expect," "plan," "anticipate," "believe," "estimate," "project," "predict," and "potential," and similar expressions intended to identify forward-looking statements.
 Examples of these statements include, but are not limited to, statements regarding:

-- the impact on our consolidated financial statements of new FASB guidance for fair-value measurements and disclosures; - our ability to advance our PDE10 program through the completion of Phase 1 clinical trials with the funding we may receive from The Stanley Medical Research Institute; - our expectations regarding the clinical benefits of our product candidates, including whether OMS103HP will be the first commercially available drug delivered directly to the surgical site to improve function following arthroscopic surgery; - our capability to continue high-throughput surrogate de-orphanization of orphan GPCRs and to develop product candidates that act at these new potential drug targets; - our estimates regarding our future net losses, revenues, research and development expenses and sales and marketing, and general and administrative expenses; - our expectation that none of our product candidates will be commercially available until 2013, if at all; - our estimate regarding how long our existing cash, cash equivalents and short-term investments will be sufficient to fund our anticipated operating expenses, capital expenditures and note payments; - our belief that an increase in market rates would not have a material negative impact on the realized value of our investment portfolio; and - our involvement in potential claims and legal proceedings, the expected course and costs of existing claims and legal proceedings, and the potential outcomes and effects of both existing and potential claims and legal proceedings on our business, prospects, financial condition and results of operations.
+- our ability to advance our PDE10 program through the completion of Phase 1 clinical trials with the funding we may receive from The Stanley Medical Research Institute; - our expectation that we will have data from the first Phase 3 clinical trial in our OMS103HP program in the first half of 2012; - our expectation that we will begin the second Phase 3 clinical trial in our OMS103HP program following discussions with European regulatory authorities; - our expectations regarding the design and scope of the clinical trials in our Phase 3 program for OMS302 and that we will have data from the first Phase 3 clinical trial from this program in the first half of 2012; - our expectation that we will begin the second Phase 3 clinical trial in our OMS302 program following discussions with European regulatory authorities: - our expectations regarding the clinical benefits of our product candidates, including whether OMS103HP will be the first commercially available drug delivered directly to the surgical site to improve function following arthroscopic surgery; - our capability to continue high-throughput surrogate de-orphanization of orphan G protein-coupled receptors, or GPCRs, and to develop product candidates that act at these new potential drug targets; - our estimates regarding our future net losses, revenues, research and development expenses and sales and marketing, and general and administrative expenses; - our expectation that none of our product candidates will be commercially available until 2013, if at all; - our estimate regarding how long our existing cash, cash equivalents and short-term investments will be sufficient to fund our anticipated operating expenses, capital expenditures and note payments; - our belief that an increase in market rates would not have a material negative impact on the realized value of our investment portfolio; and - our involvement in potential claims and legal proceedings, the expected course and costs of existing claims and legal proceedings, and the potential outcomes and effects of both existing and potential claims and legal proceedings on our business, prospects, financial condition and results of operations.